-Qatar ruler appoints top aide as prime minister
+Qatar emir names senior aide as prime minister

 Sheikh Khalid bin Khalifa bin Abdelaziz Al Thani will take on the role of prime minister after Sheikh Abdullah bin Nasser Al Thani, who was also Qatar’s interior minister, submitted his resignation to the emir.

-The new premier Sheikh Khalid, who will also take on the post of interior minister, had been the head of the Amiri Diwan, the emir’s office.
+The new premier Sheikh Khalid, aged around 51, who will also take on the post of interior minister, had been the head of the Amiri Diwan, the emir’s office.

-Sheikh Abdullah on Twitter thanked the emir for his guidance during his time as prime minister.

 Key cabinet positions such as foreign, energy, finance, defense and trade ministries remained unchanged.

-Sheikh Abdullah’s predecessor as premier, Sheikh Hamad bin Jassim, who was also foreign minister, used the influential positions to lead the Gulf state’s forays into global finance and Arab politics.
+The emir also appointed a new commander of the internal security forces, Abdulaziz bin Faisal bin Muhammad Al Thani, state news agency QNA said.

+Saudi Arabia, the United Arab Emirates, Bahrain and Egypt cut diplomatic and trade links with Qatar in June 2017, accusing it of backing terrorism.
+Doha denies the charge and accuses its neighbors of seeking to curtail its sovereignty.

-Reporting by Nayera Abdallah; Writing by Nafisa Eltahir and Lisa Barrington; Editing by Alison Williams, William Maclean
+Reporting by Nayera Abdallah and Eric Knecht; Writing by Nafisa Eltahir and Lisa Barrington; Editing by Alison Williams, William Maclean